-Reese Witherspoon And Nicole Kidman Collaborate on Changing Hollywood
+Reese Witherspoon And Nicole Kidman Collaborate On Changing Hollywood

 — HBO (@HBO) January 14, 2017

-Both ladies hope and believe that this on-the-screen story and their experience will reach the ears of those who own high-powered offices in Hollywood.
-Underlying the importance of deeper and more complicated roles created for women.
+Both ladies hope and believe that this on-screen story, and their experience, will reach the ears of those who own high-powered offices in Hollywood, underlying the importance of deeper and more complicated roles created for women.

-[Photo by Richard Shotwell/AP Images]
+[Featured Image by Richard Shotwell/AP Images]